RoamGuru Roam Guru

 From the cove, follow the path to Gordale Scar, two miles across fields.
 The scar is a limestone ravine, 100 metres of overhanging rock that feels like entering another world.
 The path goes through it—scrambling over boulders, sometimes wading through water.
 Waterproof boots with proper grip are non-negotiable.
 I've seen people turn back in trainers, and they're right to.
 If you're not confident on wet rock, admire the scar from the entrance and return the way you came.
 No shame in that.

-One mile from the village, Janet's Foss is where Gordale Beck drops over a limestone ledge into a deep pool.
+Janet's Foss sits one mile from Malham village, where Gordale Beck drops over a limestone ledge into a deep pool.
 The name comes from a fairy queen, supposedly.
 What I know is that the water is consistently 15°C, even in August.
 Refreshing is one word for it.

 The pool sits in a natural amphitheatre, overhung with trees.
 You can swim behind the waterfall—there's a ledge back there where you can stand, the water thundering inches from your face.
 I do this every summer.
 The procedure is: test the water with your foot, commit quickly, swim to the falls, stay in for exactly three minutes (any longer and you go numb), then dry off on the rocks with a thermos of tea.

-The Lister (01729 830330) is the posh option, relatively speaking.
-It's a gastropub with rooms, and they take their food seriously.
+• The Lister Arms (01729 830330): The posh option, relatively speaking.
+Gastropub with rooms.
 The grilled Yorkshire trout at £24 is excellent—caught locally, cooked simply.
 The summer vegetable risotto at £18.50 will do if you're avoiding meat.
-Book ahead in summer; they fill up.
+Book ahead in summer.

-01729 830463. £100-£140 per night, double room including breakfast.
-It's a stone cottage with low doors—watch your head—and the owners know every walk in the area.
+• Malham Smithy B&B (01729 830463): £100-£140 per night, double room including breakfast.
+Stone cottage with low doors—watch your head.
+The owners know every walk in the area.
 The breakfast is proper: local bacon, eggs from the hens out back, toast made from bread baked in Skipton.
-Tell them where you're walking and they'll suggest alternatives if the weather turns.

 Aysgarth Falls sits at 54.2847°N, -1.9925°W on the River Ure.
 It's a triple-flight waterfall—Upper, Middle, and Lower—spread over a mile of riverside woodland.
-Robin Hood: Prince of Thieves was filmed here, which means you'll hear people saying "Robin Hood!" at the Middle Falls, where Kevin Costner had his fight scene.
+Robin Hood: Prince of Thieves was filmed here, which means you'll hear people saying "Robin Hood!" at the Middle Falls.
 The falls are impressive enough without Hollywood.

 Getting There: From Malham, take the B6265 to Settle, then the A65 north to Gargrave, then the A59 and A684 to Aysgarth.
 About 50 minutes.
 Park at the National Park Centre (DL8 3TH)—free, though donations keep it that way.